Andrews Shelter to the site of the old Casey Hut

 Time: 7 - 8 hr

-The easy open tussock flats on Hallelujah Flat and Casey Saddle are linked to Andrews Shelter and the site of the old Casey Hut by well-marked forest tracks.
+The easy open tussock flats on Hallelujah Flat and Casey Saddle are linked to Andrews Shelter and the site of the old Casey Hut (burnt down in October 2015) by well-marked forest tracks.

 If you prefer a more exciting route, you can follow Andrews streambed, as long as the stream is low.
 The gorge of Casey Stream is also fairly straight forward when the stream is low, although it is a somewhat more strenuous route than the Andrews.
 Both stream routes may contain flood debris.

 Just upstream of the bridge near Andrews Shelter, a marked track begins on the true left and climbs steeply through open scrub to the beech forests above.
 It continues to climb but then meanders across regular side creeks, while generally keeping much to the same contour.
 Eventually it rejoins Andrews Stream at Hallelujah Flat (about 2 hr 30 min from the shelter).